Remove healthcare barriers for children with developmental difficulties

-Despite their greater needs, children with developmental disabilities and their families often face barriers to healthcare access.
-Children with developmental disabilities must have access to high quality and appropriate healthcare, so they can realise their full potential and participate in their community.
+Despite their complex needs, children with developmental disabilities often face barriers to healthcare access.
+Access to high-quality integrated healthcare is key to allowing young disabled people to realise their full potential and engage with their community.

 What topics will you cover?